elves/elvish/CONTRIBUTING.md

 func foo() { }
 ```

-## Code hygiene

-Some basic aspects of code hygiene are checked in the CI.

-### Generated code
+## Generating code

 Elvish uses generated code in a few places.
-As is the usual case for Go projects
+As is the usual case with Go
-the generated code is committed into the repo.
-If you change the input of a
+projects, they are committed into the repo, and if you change the input of a
-generated file you must re-generate it.
-The CI environment validates generated
+generated file you should re-generate it.
-code is unchanged as does the `tools/pre-push` script you can use as a git hook.

-Use the standard command, `go generate ./...`, to regenerate all files.
+Use the standard command, `go generate ./...` to regenerate all files.

-Note: Some of the generation rules depend on the `stringer` tool.
+Some of the generation rules depend on the `stringer` tool.
 Install with
 `go install golang.org/x/tools/cmd/stringer@latest`.

+You can use `make check-gen` to check that generated files are up to date.

+## Code hygiene

+Some basic aspects of code hygiene are checked in the CI.

 ### Formatting